zuplo/docs/docs/articles/support.md

 are provided with every support plan:

-- Answer questions concerning usage issues related to Zuplo platform-specific features, options and configurations.
+- Answer questions concerning usage issues related to Zuplo platform-specific features, options, and configurations.
 - Provide initial and high-level suggestions regarding the appropriate usage, features, or solution configurations for the particular type of reporting, analysis, or functionality.
 - Isolate, document, and find alternative solutions for reported defects.
-- Work with Zuplo Operations, Product, Software Development, and QA staff to submit change requests, enhancement requests, and provide fixes for the Zuplo platform as necessary.
+- Work with Zuplo Operations, Product, Software Development, and QA staff to submit change or enhancement requests, and provide fixes for the Zuplo platform as necessary.
 - Address your concerns with online or printed documentation, providing additional examples or explanations for concepts requiring clarification.